Vietnam jails ex-Politburo member over oil giant’s losses

 The Hanoi court convicted Thang of deliberately violating economic management regulations by investing $35 million in Ocean Commercial Joint Stock Bank without approval from the board of directors.
 The investment was lost when the bank was acquired by a state bank at no cost.

-Six other defendants received from 15 months of probation to 23 years in jail.
+Six other defendants who were former senior executives of PetroVietnam received from 15 months of probation to 23 years in jail at the end of the weeklong trial Thursday.

 Most Read Business Stories